DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ##Possibilities offered by electronic publishing

 One of the most widespread forms of electronic publishing consists of scanning existing paper books and converting them into digital media such as images, electronic texts, or an ebook. **Optical character recognition (OCR)** is often used to convert the printed text of a book into a digital text format such as **ASCII** or **Unicode**.
 After this conversion the text can be re-formatted, searched, or processed using other software applications.
-Examples of organizations or projects for book scanning on a large scale are: Project Gutenberg,[^Project-Gutenberg] the Million Book Project,[^Million-Book-Project] Google Books,[^Google-Books] and the Open Content Alliance.[^Open-Content-Alliance]
+Examples of organizations or projects for book scanning on a large scale are: Project Gutenberg,[^Project-Gutenberg1] the Million Book Project,[^Million-Book-Project] Google Books,[^Google-Books] and the Open Content Alliance.[^Open-Content-Alliance]

 New electronic technologies allow for a variety of publication outlets, bringing new opportunities as well as new challenges.
 Page numbering and indexing for example, which for centuries were essential book-making concepts, are problematic in electronic publications, where page numbers are unstable or even non-existent (a historical illustration of this problem, and a possible solution, is the numbering of chapters and verses in the Bible, allowing readers to refer to the same passage even though they may be using different editions, or even different languages).
 Fixed page numbers and indexes referring to page numbers have traditionally allowed readers, writers and researchers to refer to the same publication (or at least the same edition) across time and space.
 However, in an electronic environment with non-fixed screen sizes this is much more complicated.
 Though the text itself usually remains fixed, as the original text file exists independently from its representation format (**e-paper**, **LCD**, paper), the actual representation in each format can vary substantially, making it much harder to refer to the location of a passage in the text.
 The challenge becomes even greater if we widen our ambition to include not only tables, references and notes but also pictures, audio and video, and hyperlinks.